sopherapps/orredis/docs/SYSTEM_DESIGN.md

     - It receives the [pydantic](https://pydantic-docs.helpmanual.io/) `model` argument passed to it and calls [`model.schema()`](https://pydantic-docs.helpmanual.io/usage/schema/) on it in order to get the [JSONSchema](https://json-schema.org/) representation of that model
-    - It saves the schema in string form in the `collections_meta` hashmap on the store.
+    - It saves the schema in hashmap form in the `collections_meta` hashmap on the store.
 The key associated with this schema is the model's `model.__qualname__`
     - It also updates the other properties of that collection on that hashmap including `default_ttl` , `primary_key_field`, `nested_fields` etc.